renastechschool/RenasTechDaisy/05_DATABASE_JDBC/src/test/java/docs/Back_End_testing/Oracle_Database.md

 ## What is a database?
 A database refers to the **organized collection of structured data** stored electronically in a device.
 It allows us to access, manage, and find relevant information frequently.
 The flat file structure was extensively used to store data before the database system was invented.
 The relational database approach becomes popular in comparison to the flat file model because it eliminates redundant data. **For example**, suppose we have an employee and contact information stored in the same file.
 In such a case, the employees with multiple contacts will show up in many rows.

 The RDBMS system manages the relational data.
 Oracle Database is the most famous relational database system (RDBMS) because it shares the largest part of a market among other relational databases.
-Some other popular relational databases are MySQL, DB2, docs.SQL Server, PostgreSQL, etc.
+Some other popular relational databases are MySQL, DB2, SQL Server, PostgreSQL, etc.

 ## What is the Oracle database?
 Oracle database is a relational database management system.
 It is also called **OracleDB**, or simply **Oracle**.
 It is produced and marketed by **Oracle Corporation**.
 It was created in **1977** by **Lawrence Ellison** and other engineers.
 It is one of the most popular relational database engines in the IT market for storing, organizing, and retrieving data.

 Oracle database was the first DB that designed for enterprise grid computing and data warehousing.
 Enterprise grid computing provides the most flexible and cost-effective way to manage information and applications.
-It uses docs.SQL queries as a language for interacting with the database.
+It uses SQL queries as a language for interacting with the database.

 #Editions of Oracle database
 Oracle database is compatible with a wide range of platforms such as Windows, UNIX, Linux, and macOS.
 It supports several operating systems like IBM AIX, HP-UX, Linux, Microsoft Windows Server, Solaris, SunOS, macOS, etc. In the late 1990s, Oracle began supporting open platforms like GNU/Linux.